 The text underneath will take about 6min to read.
 It will contain which part of UX I like working with the most, and what motivates me the most.
 A short introduction to my private life and that’s it.

 Things I might be good at

 I dislike rating my skills in percent, it says nothing about my ability to do a good job (100% of what?).
 I would like to say I’m fairly good at things that interests me.

 I like work, and yes a lot of things in my life is work related, articles, literature, meet up’s, discussion and so on.
-But I also appreciate free time, being out doing nature stuff, work out, do yoga, go to the cinema, cook and eat, just so you understand that I do have a private life and I do value it a lot.
-Sometimes the best ideas comes when taking a break from trying to come up with great ideas, and sometimes a break from the office will energise you.
-I have a couple of UX-lectures every year, for beginners.
-What I always tell them is to explore the context which they are designing for, even though you might not come up with revolutionary ideas, it still gives you perspective, and it’s nice to get some fresh air.
+But I also appreciate my free time, being out doing nature stuff, work out, yoga, climbing, go to the cinema, playing games, cook and eat, just so you understand that I do have a private life and I do value it a lot.
+Sometimes the best ideas comes from taking a break from trying to come up with great ideas, and sometimes a break from the office will energise you.

 So I’m not good at everything, but hopefully I’m decent at the things that interests me.